malwinarzepka/malwinarzepka.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Malwina Rzepka is an assistant and PhD candidate at Kozminski University.
+Her research interests include housing market and systemic risk.
+She is a laurate of Polish National Science Centre's Preludium grant.